 - UHS-I vs UHS-II on microSD & SD Cards.
 Wondering what the difference is between UHS-I and UHS-II with SD and microSD cards?
 Here’s an explanation.

-- What are the A1 and A2 Ratings on SD and microSD Cards?
-You might have seen new A1 and A2 speed ratings on some of the newer SD and microSD cards.
+- A1 vs A2 SD cards and microSD Cards You might have seen new A1 and A2 speed ratings on some of the newer SD and microSD cards.
 So what do they mean?
 And when should you take notice of it?

 - SD Card Formatter App for Formatting, Wiping & Repairing SD & microSD Cards.
 Here’s a guide to using the SD Association’s official SD Card Formatter for preparing your SD and microSD cards for use.